ezsystems/ezpublish-docker/README.md

 - Ensure you have the following tools installed on our computer:
  - Vagrant 1.6+ (http://vagrantup.com)
  - VirtualBox 4.3.12+ (http://www.virtualbox.org)
+ - If using AWS : Vagrant AWS plugin.
+To install run vagrant ```sudo vagrant plugin install vagrant-aws```
 - Copy files/vagrant.yml-EXAMPLE to files/vagrant.yml.
 Then adjust settings in .yml file as needed
 - In files/fig.config, make sure "START_ETCD=no"
 - In files/fig.config, make sure "FIX_EXECUTION_PATH=/"